Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 If someone thinks that their rights regarding a proper background check have been neglected, there are agencies that accept reports and complaints.

-All official background checks must comply with the Fair Credit Reporting Act (FCRA).5 If a background check was run without the target’s consent, they should report it through the FTC (Federal Trade Commission).
-Whenever there’s suspicion about discrimination during the employee selection process, they should file a report with the EEOC (the Equal Employment Opportunity Commission).
+All official background checks must comply with the Fair Credit Reporting Act (FCRA).6 If a background check was run without the target’s consent, they should report it through the Federal Trade Commission (FTC).
+Whenever there’s suspicion about discrimination during the employee selection process, they should file a report with the Equal Employment Opportunity Commission (EEOC).

 Background checks can be performed using an individual’s name (also known as level 1) or, in an attempt to uncover more information, with an individual’s fingerprints (a level 2 background check).